 Starting in 10th grade, students are eligible to take occupational or CTAE courses through Dual Enrollment funding.
 Junior and senior level (11th and 12th grade) students are eligible to take core/general education, as well as occupational courses.
-Financial Aid is available for students who meet the requirements.
+Dual enrollment funding will pay for a maximum of 30 semester hours.
+Once a student exceeds 30 semester hours, traditional HOPE Grant/Career Grant funding may be awarded.
 Students who are not eligible for Financial Aid to cover their Dual Enrollment courses are responsible for paying all tuition and any required fees.
 Additional program-specific fees for occupational courses may be charged.